2018yuli/common-service-bus/README.md

 # common-service-bus
-A common tool for an named service A asynchronous call named service B with poor parameters
+A common tool for an named service A asynchronous call named service B with poor parameters using eclipse VERTX

 ## TODOs
 - [ ] add coroutines thread model